nicoder/jvns.ca/content/post/2017-08-06-learning-at-work.markdown

 and a bunch more things.

-As an small example of choosing something to work on that I wanted to learn from -- once I was using a program at work that wasn't parallelizing its work well and it was a problem.
+As a small example of choosing something to work on that I wanted to learn from -- once I was using a program at work that wasn't parallelizing its work well and it was a problem.
 I could have asked the people who wrote it to figure out the program but I thought -- well, I'm interested in learning about concurrent